Creekside Therapy — Pediatric Occupational Therapy, Outside

 How do I know if my child would benefit?

 Children who respond well to outdoor OT often struggle with sensory regulation, motor coordination, focus, emotional outbursts, or anxiety in structured indoor settings.
-If your child seems calmer or more themselves when outside, this approach may be a strong fit.
-If you're unsure, a brief intake call is the best way to find out — no pressure, no cost.
+If your child seems calmer or more themselves when they are outside, this approach may be a strong fit.
+The best way to find out is a free intake call.
+No pressure, no commitment.

 How is this different from a nature camp?